aseio6668/Myndra/README.md

 1. Install dependencies
 2. Build the compiler
-3. Write your first Pomegranate program
+3. Write your first Myndra program
 4. Experience the future of programming!

 ## License